corranrogue9/nomic/ruleset/mutable.md

 If the rules are changed so that further play is impossible, or if the legality of a move cannot be determined with finality, or if by the Judge's best reasoning, not overruled, a move appears equally legal and illegal, then the first player unable to complete a turn is the winner.

 This rule takes precedence over every other rule determining the winner.

+## 306.
+Ammend rule 205 to read: An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.
+And a non-adopted rule-change may take full effect if the vote to defeat it was unanimous.